hacl-star/hacl-star/ROADMAP.md

 `code/experimental` includes any additional Hacl\* code that has not yet been verified.

-`external` include third-party cryptographic providers and some adapter F\* code.
+`other_providers` include third-party cryptographic providers and some adapter F\* code.
 It implements some of the interfaces of `spec`, and is used by `secureAPI` and `test`.

 `secureAPI` includes F\* code supporting our cryptographic security model and proofs.